 Court orders resident doctors to suspend nationwide strike

-The National Industrial Court, Abuja division, has ordered the Nigerian Association of Resident Doctors (NARD) to suspend the ongoing nationwide strike.
+The National Industrial Court (NIC), Abuja division, has ordered the Nigerian Association of Resident Doctors (NARD) to suspend the ongoing nationwide strike.

 The doctors had commenced the strike on August 1, 2021, over non-payment of allowances salaries among other issues.

-The federal government described the action as unnecessary and then instituted a suit against the association, asking the court for an order of interlocutory injunction restraining members of NARD from continuing with the industrial action.
+The Federal Government described the action as unnecessary and instituted a suit against the association, asking the court for an order of interlocutory injunction restraining members of NARD from continuing with the industrial action.

-Ruling on the ex parte application on Monday, the National Industrial Court judge John Targema asked all parties in the suit to maintain the status quo pending the hearing and determination of the motion on notice.
+Ruling on the ex parte application on Monday, John Targema, the NIC Court judge asked all parties in the suit to suspend hostilities pending the hearing and determination of the motion on notice.

 Read also: Resident doctors agree to end strike as FG bows to demands